CDR Russell E. Bowman, J.D., Ph.D.

 In the summer of 2010, Commander Bowman deployed as a legal advisor to the National Incident Command for the government-wide response to the Deepwater Horizon oil spill.
 He returned to the Academy for the Fall 2010 semester and assumed duties and responsibilities as Chief of the Law Section.
 Subsequently selected to serve as a member of the Academy’s Permanent Commissioned Teaching Staff in 2012, Commander Bowman transitioned to the Government, History, and Ethics Section where he teaches courses in the Politics, Policy, and Law concentration of the Academy's Government Major.
 He was appointed to serve as Chief of the Government Section in the Fall of 2015.

 Commander Bowman’s research interests include environmental response and disaster preparedness policy.
-In conjunction therewith, he recently undertook a two-year leave of absence in which he completed coursework at Northeastern University, in Boston, in pursuit of a Ph.D. in Law and Public Policy.
-His forthcoming dissertation focuses on the use of “resilience" as a policy construct for improving critical infrastructure, disaster response, and homeland security more broadly.
+In conjunction therewith, he recently earned a Ph.D. in Law and Public Policy at Northeastern University, in Boston.
+His dissertation focuses on the use of “resilience" as a policy construct for improving critical infrastructure, disaster response, and homeland security more broadly.

 Operationally, Commander Bowman served as a Marine Casualty Investigator, and as the Assistant Supervisor of Port Safety and Security for Coast Guard Sector Baltimore, the parent command for Coast Guard operations on the Upper Chesapeake Bay and Potomac River.
 Commander Bowman also served for two years aboard the Coast Guard Cutter Red Birch (WLM 687) as its Operations Officer.

 - Ph.D., Law and Public Policy, Northeastern University, May 2016

 - Judge Advocate certification, U.S. Naval Justice School, October 2005